 The GAFSP Steering Committee has never required any thematic priorities for applicants.
 The main requirement for Public Sector Window projects is the proposed projects should be in line with national agriculture and food security strategies.
 GAFSP projects (at least from the public sector) were meant to be country-led.
 The portfolio review conducted for this evaluation reveals that 95% of public sector project documents explain the country's agriculture development strategy and it is evident how the GAFSP project contributes to it.
-Furthermore, an analysis of agriculture country strategies and investment plans and the World Bank's country planning documents in five focus countries (Bangladesh, Ethiopia, Nicaragua, Rwanda, and Tajikistan) found that the priorities of projects supported by GAFSP were well in line with those of the countries.
+Furthermore, an analysis11 of agriculture country strategies and investment plans and the World Bank's country planning documents in five focus countries (Bangladesh, Ethiopia, Nicaragua, Rwanda, and Tajikistan) found that the priorities of projects supported by GAFSP were well in line with those of the countries.
 Four of the five countries visited by this program evaluation (Ethiopia, Kenya, Senegal and Nepal)

-&lt;sup>11 IEG partnership review of the GAFSP, background paper for Growing the Rural Non-Farm Economy to Reduce Poverty - An Evaluation of the Contribution of the World Bank Group (2004 - 2014).

-confirm strong ownership of GAFSP public sector projects by the ministries responsible for their management and implementation.
+11 IEG partnership review of the GAFSP, background paper for Growing the Rural Non-Farm Economy to Reduce Poverty confirm strong ownership of GAFSP public sector projects by the ministries responsible for their management and implementation.